Central South Island’s Backcountry Fishery

 The purpose of the backcountry and controlled fishery is to manage angling pressure to ensure that the fishery’s high-country aesthetics and high levels of angler satisfaction are maintained during the early-opening “Spring season” that was established in 2018.

 The Spring Season is made possible through flow restoration and spawning enhancement provided by Meridian Energy.
 To learn more about the history of the Ohau River Spring Season click here.

 All anglers who fish the (upper) Ohau River must obtain a backcountry licence.

 To get your Backcountry Licence (available for free) click here.
 Only Adult Whole Season, Family, Loyal Senior, Non-resident Whole Season and Local Area licence holders are eligible for a Backcountry Licence.

 Ohau River Backcountry Fishery

-Note: A Controlled period applies on the Ohau River backcountry fishery during September 2022.
+Note: A Controlled period applies on the Ohau River backcountry fishery during September and October 2022.
 Please refer to the Controlled Fishery information page for further details.

 Method: Fly and Spin only.

 Bag Limit: 2 trout, 2 salmon.